Deploy an Internet Sales Portal With an Oracle Cloud Infrastructure Landing Zone

 Architecture

-Using the Landing Zone Terraform template, Mythics automatically created a virtual cloud network (VCN), as well as multiple subnets, and compartments.
+Using the OCI Landing Zone template, Mythics automatically created a virtual cloud network (VCN), as well as multiple subnets, and compartments.
 The subnets were created with network isolation and segmentation, security lists, route tables, and network security groups (NSGs):

 • appdev-pvt: A private subnet for application resources